Skip to main content

 In January 2022, Nomura Real Estate Holdings, Inc. joined RE100, a global initiative leading the transition to 100% renewable electricity.

-Approved by Science Based Targets initiative (SBTi)
+Approved by Science Based Targets (SBT) initiative

 Agreement with Recommendations Made by the Task Force on Climate-related Financial Disclosures (TCFD)